-- Start by explaining “what is”- this is what’s the problem, the process, the level of achievement, etc. that you want to change.
+- Start by explaining “what is.”
+This is the problem, the process, the level of achievement, etc. that you want to change.

-- Then explain “what could be” which is your goal for a better future.
+- Then explain “what could be.”
+This is your goal for a better future.
 The best speakers paint the picture of the best possible future that their message can provide.
-In other words, if every audience member uses your tips and solutions what will their life look like?
+In other words, if every audience member uses your tips and solutions, what will their life look like?
 What will their day look like?
 What will change for them?

-Here are public speaking tips from master public speakers:
+Here are public speaking tips from a few master public speakers:

-- I use this when I’m speaking about body language, I might start by talking about the miscommunication issues that people struggle with and then explain how learning body language allows you to communicate more effectively.
-I’ll repeat this throughout my speech by noting specific things that people struggle with followed by body language strategies that solve each of those problems.
+- I use this when I’m speaking about body language.
+I might start by talking about the miscommunication issues that people struggle with and then explain how learning body language allows you to communicate more effectively.
+I’ll repeat this throughout my speech by noting specific things that people struggle with, followed by body language tactics that solve each of those problems.